 If you’d like to see your Facebook events in Timepage, there are some instructions available here about how to set them up to sync to your device.

 Timepage can identify birthday calendars by searching for certain keywords in the calendars’ titles.
 For example, the default (English) title of a Google Mail Birthdays calendar is “Birthdays”.
-By identifying the birthday calendars, Timepage can then separate birthday events from others, and do clever things like hiding duplicates.
+By identifying the birthday calendars, Timepage can then separate birthday events from others and do things like hiding duplicates.
 If your birthday calendars are named differently (e.g. 🎂), then change the keyword in “Preferences -> Calendars” so that the app can identify the calendars.